sf-wdi-19-20/WDI21staging/auth/readme.md

 ##Bcrypt

-[Bcrypt](https://github.com/ncb000gt/node.bcrypt.js/) is the most widely used, open-source password hashing library across any language.
+[Bcrypt](https://www.npmjs.com/package/bcrypt) is the most widely used, open-source password hashing library across any language.

-Let's play with it!
+Play with it!

 ```bash
 npm install bcrypt